Ship mortgages and other liens over vesselsTypes of ship mortgage

 May non-mortgage liens be recorded over a vessel?

-Non-mortgage liens may not be recorded over a vessel in the vessel’s registry under Chinese law.Foreign’ flag vessels
+Yes, non-mortgage liens may be recorded over a vessel.‘Foreign’ flag vessels

 Will mortgages on ‘foreign’ flag vessels be recognised in your jurisdiction?
 If so, do they share the same priority as those on vessels registered under the laws of your jurisdiction?